ChristianBirchler/ticket-tagger-analysis/study/README.md

 of a 10-Fold [cross validation](https://en.wikipedia.org/wiki/Cross-validation_(statistics)).
 More specifically, the F-Score is the main metric that is compared in this project.

 ## Study Methodology
-Since our goal was to improve the performance of Ticket Tagger, the following research questions guided our project to reach that goal:
+Ticket Tagger can classify issues with the fasttext classifier.
+The fasttext classifier shows good performance so far.
+However, we are interested if we can do better with other classifiers.
+This leads us to the first research question:

->*RQ1*: To what extent can we increase performance?
+>*RQ1*: To what extent can we increase performance with other classifiers?

->*RQ2*: Which tools and changes have the biggest positive impact?
+Furthermore, Ticket Tagger does no data preprocessing which could affect the performance.
+Since there are various preprocessing techniques such as porter stemming, snowball stemming, and stopword removal we have also the following research question:
+>*RQ2*: To what extent do preprocessing techniques affect the models for issue classifications?

 We provided separate README files with a detailed explanation of how we collected the data and performed the analysis.
 Below we provided an overview of tasks that are performed in our project.